Former Green Party Gov. Candidate, Grace Ross, Leads Repeal Effort

 The passage of the bill is fantastic news for both owners and potential buyers/investors of foreclosure properties.
 There is a shadow inventory of defective title properties which will be able to go on the market.

 Rent Control Thinly Disguised As “Just Cause” Eviction Proposal

 Citing skyrocketing rents and lack of affordable housing, several activist pro-tenant groups in the City of Boston, with the assistance of the Harvard Legal Aid Bureau, have submitted a home-rule petition to the Boston City Council to create a wide-ranging “just cause” eviction protection for all Boston tenants.
 Harking back to the days of rent control, the petition would prohibit a landlord from evicting any tenant except for certain “just cause” grounds.
-These grounds and their related procedural impediments to eviction are shockingly socialist in nature, and in practice would make it much more difficult to evict tenants, raise rents and sell occupied rental property in the City of Boston.
+These grounds and their related procedural impediments to eviction are shockingly socialist in nature, and in practice would make it nearly impossible (or cost prohibitive) to evict tenants, raise rents and sell occupied rental property in the City of Boston.
 Rental property owner groups are vigorously opposed to this proposal.

 “Just Cause” Grounds for Eviction

 The petition provides that landlords may only evict tenants for eight (8) specified reasons.
 The most troubling situations are outlined below.